Tottenham Mandem: 2000–2002: Fall of Mark Lambie

-In 2002, Mark Lambie and Anthony "Blue" Bourne (a member of the North London gang "The Firm") were jailed after the kidnapping, blackmailing, and torture of two men, Mr. Smith and Mr. Morris, from Tottenham on 21 April 2001.
-The police had been following Lambie around Tottenham on the day, and saw him enter and leave Broadwater Estate.
+In 2002, Mark Lambie and Anthony "Blue" Bourne (a member of the North London gang "The Firm") were jailed after the kidnapping, blackmailing, and torture of two men, Mr Smith and Mr Morris, from Tottenham on 21 April 2001.
+The police had been following Lambie around Tottenham on the day and saw him enter and leave Broadwater Estate.
 It was considered too risky to enter the Estate, so they waited outside until Mark left, and followed him to a party.
 Nothing eventful happened, so they returned to the police station.
 What they didn't know was that an associate of Mark, Anthony Bourne, had lured two men into Broadwater Estate, where they were kidnapped at gunpoint by at least 14 people.
 The two men had driven a blue sports car into the estate, which the police had spotted earlier as they were following Mark.
 The group took the two men into a house, which they burst into, ordering the current occupants (two women and two children) to move downstairs, and then began to torture the two men, demanding money from them both.
 The house they had entered was the same house the police had seen Mark enter earlier in the day, which the police had interpreted to be a party.

 The men were hit with hammers, burned with an electric iron, and had boiling water poured onto their genitals.
-One of the victims, Mr. Smith, was able to escape after suggesting there was money at a nearby salon.
-He was bundled into a car, and driven to the salon, which was promptly robbed while the Mr. Smith was secured in the boot of the car.
-While the suspects were inside the salon, Mr. Smith was able to escape from the car and ran to the nearby police station.
+One of the victims, Mr Smith, was able to escape after suggesting there was money at a nearby salon.
+He was bundled into a car, and driven to the salon, which was promptly robbed while Mr Smith was secured in the boot of the car.
+While the suspects were inside the salon, Mr Smith was able to escape from the car and ran to the nearby police station.
 After his escape, the gang began to flee.
-They took Mr. Morris outside but were seen by a passing police car.
-The gang fled, and Mr. Morris ran towards a police car he had spotted passing by and lunged onto the bonnet asking for help.
+They took Mr Morris outside but were seen by a passing police car.
+The gang fled, and Mr Morris ran towards a police car he had spotted passing by and lunged onto the bonnet asking for help.

 Two other members of the gang that were involved in the incident, Warren Leader and Francis Osei, were also convicted of kidnapping and blackmail.
 Warren Leader was released in 2009, but in 2013 he was jailed for 16 years for running a heroin factory.